djacoshenk/notes/javascript/array-iteration-methods.md

 // this can also be easily achieved by usings the .flat() method const flatMovies = movies.reduce((a, b) => a.concat(b));

-console.log(flatMovies);
+// output: ['The Day the Earth Stood Still', 'Superman', 'Ghostbusters', 'Finding Dory', 'Jaws', 'On the Waterfront'] console.log(flatMovies);
 ```